latent-to/taohash/docs/running_validator.md

-# TaoHash Validator Setup
+# TAOHash Validator Setup

-This guide will walk you through setting up and running a TaoHash validator on the Bittensor network.
+This guide will walk you through setting up and running a TAOHash validator on the Bittensor network.

-TaoHash enables Bitcoin miners to contribute hashpower to a collective mining pool.
+TAOHash enables Bitcoin miners to contribute hashpower to a collective mining pool.
 All miners direct their hashpower to a single subnet pool, where validators evaluate and rank miners based on the share value they generate.

 Validators are rewarded in TAOHash's subnet-specific (alpha) token on the Bittensor blockchain, which represents *stake* in the subnet.
 This alpha stake can be exited from the subnet by unstaking it to TAO (Bittensor's primary currency).